 The name Hayde, and its common variants such as Hade, Haide, Heade etc, first appeared in English records in the late 1500s.
 From this time period until the early 1800s, there were not many references and those that did appear were in southern counties such as Hertfordshire, Berkshire, Worcestershire and Wiltshire.
-This is reflected in the IGI as shown below:
+This is reflected in the International Genealogical Index (IGI) as shown below:

 As part of the early studies I also researched the early history of England and how this affected our genealogy.

 From 1837 all births, deaths and marriages were recorded by the civil authorities.
 I have searched all these and extracted all the Hayde references.
-I have also contacted many Haydes from the current telephone books.
+I have also contacted many Haydes from the telephone books.
 From this research, I have traced all the Hayde families that currently live in England and Wales back to Ireland.
-None relate to any Hayde that lived in these countries prior to 1837.
+None relate to any Hayde that lived in England and Wales prior to 1837.
 There are no Hayde families in Scotland.

 Thus the small number of Hayde references in England prior to 1837 must relate to people who moved on or were typographical errors.
 They could perhaps have moved to Ireland, America or died out.